Kissyfur/dsngd/README.md

 xg_values = 0  # Amount of x_i gaussian variables in X assuming Naive Bayes

 ## Algorithm related variables
-algs = [sgd,  adagrad, dsngd] # A list of the algorithms to test batch = 1  # Batch of sample fed to algorithm per iteration
+algs = [sgd,  adagrad, dsngd, sngd] # A list of the algorithms to test batch = 250  # Batch of sample fed to algorithm per iteration

 ## Sample related variables
 sample_length = 100000  # Length of the sample